nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 - 2 Coin cells (TBC size)
 - 2 x 8 way Right angle header (~8 mm engagement length)

-An advantage of using the approach is the use of a classic power supply case with no modification (removal of screws necessitated for secondary battery change is considered a safety feature (reducing potential risk to young children).
+An advantage of using the approach is the use of a classic power supply case with no modification (removal of screws necessitated for secondary battery change is considered a safety feature {reducing potential risk to young children}).

+The device would support extended use from alternate external power sources i.e. without main battery, as when external source removed the Coin cells automatically switch in to retain internal memeory.

 ## Considerations
 Models or files makes no accomodation for manufacturing tolerances, process or material - see Notes below.